indmdev/Free-Telegram-Store-Bot/README.md

 # Free-Telegram-Store-Bot
 I made this Bot Free 100%.

-The Telegram Store Bot you can use for selling your products and services, and manage your products and orders.
+This is a Telegram Store Bot you can use for selling your products and services and managing your products and orders.

 # New upgraded version 5: https://t.me/inDMShopV5Bot